 How will your poems be judged?
 By meter, rhyme, cleverness, and humor.
 (If you’re feeling a bit fuzzy about limerick writing rules, here’s my How To Write A Limerick article.)

-Please note that due to the Labor Day holiday, this Limerick-Off will run for two weeks, instead of one.
-So I’ll announce the Limerick of the Week Winner two weeks from today, on SEPTEMBER 7, 2014, right before I post the next Limerick-Off.
-So that gives you a full two weeks to submit your clever, polished verse.
-Your submission deadline is Saturday, September 6, 2014 at 10 p.m.
+I’ll announce the Limerick of the Week Winner next Sunday, right before I post next week’s Limerick-Off.
+So that gives you a full week to submit your clever, polished verse.
+Your submission deadline is Saturday at 10:00 p.m.
 (Eastern Time.)

 *(Please note that minor variations to my first lines are acceptable.
 However, rhyme words may not be altered, except by using homonyms or homophones.)